 The family would like to thank the following: all the magnificent doctors, nurses, and staff from MD Anderson for all they do; Dr. Diane Lozano of Harlingen, Texas for going above and beyond by providing the utmost care possible until his very last days and the wonderful and caring staff from Bee First Hospice of Harlingen, Texas, we couldn’t have made it through these last couple of weeks without them.

 Visiting hours will be held on Sunday, the 22nd of December 2019 between the hours of five o’clock in the afternoon and nine o'clock at night, with the recitation of the holy rosary to begin at six o'clock Sunday evening within the East Chapel of Darling-Mouser Funeral Home.

 The Memorial Mass will be held on Monday, the 23rd of December 2019 at ten o'clock in the morning at Our Lady, Star of the Sea Catholic Church, located at 705 S. Longoria Street, Port Isabel, Texas 78578.
 All services for Mr. Olivares will conclude at the church.

 In memory of Roberto P. Olivares, contributions may be made to MD Anderson Cancer Center, P.O.
 Box 4486, Houston, Texas 77210-4486 Gastrointestinal Cancer Center or www.mdanderson.org/gifts.

 Memories of Roberto may be shared at www.darlingmouser.com.

 Personalized funeral arrangements have been entrusted to the care of Darling-Mouser Funeral Home at 945 Palm Boulevard in Brownsville, Texas 78520, (956) 546-7111.

-To send flowers to Roberto P. Olivares' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roberto P. Olivares, please visit our floral store.